<< Yesterday

 Tomorrow>>

-1906 Herbert Whitney, a catcher for the Burlington Pathfinders, becomes the first professional baseball player to die when his skull is fractured by a pitch thrown by Fred Evans.
+1906 Herbert Whitney, a catcher for the Burlington Pathfinders, becomes the first professional baseball player to die when a pitch thrown by Fred Evans fractures his skull.
 The beaning occurred two days ago in an Iowa State League contest against the Waterloo Microbes.

 1913 Citing the lack of fan support, Covington Blue Sox relocate to Kansas City, eventually causing organized baseball to 'declare war' on the Federal League for moving the Packers, the club's new name, into American Association territory.
 In addition, Cincinnati blocked Covington from acquiring a baseball franchise in the Class D Blue Grass League, leading the leaders of the sparsely-populated Kentucky city to accept a franchise in the newly-formed upstart circuit, known as the outlaw league due to the organization's decision not to abide by the National Agreement.